mpinchover/calmdown/README.md

 # TODO

-## remove profile icon if user is not logged in
+## remove profile icon if user is not logged in X

-## create another screen for not logged in
+## create another screen for not logged in (welcome screen)

 ### if user is not logged in, they see the same intro vids

 ### if user is logged in, move to new screen that continues showing them the feed from where they left off

+## track id or index that the user last saw

+## get rid of pop up after logging in.

 # Welcome to your Expo app 👋